Lay3rLabs/telegram-payments/docs/Telegram.md

 However, there is one major problem:

-The Bot API disallows creating groups and adding people: https://core.telegram.org/bots/api#making-requests-on-behalf-of-a-user
+The Bot API disallows creating groups and adding people :(

-For the purpose of the hackathon, this means all users are in one group together, which is not ideal.
+For the purpose of the hackathon, this means all users are in one group together, which is not the ideal experience.
 It also means that operator bots must be added manually by a human admin.

 ### Scaling for production